 Once you’ve passed your test, you simply update your details on the app to say you are now a fully qualified driver.
 You can then take out Veygo’s temporary car insurance when you need to, if you want to borrow someone’s car.

 If you drive for more than 30 days in a 12 months period using Veygo car insurance, you can earn a year’s no claim bonus to use with Admiral’s annual car insurance policies.

 It’s important to note that, if you own a car, you cannot simply get temporary car insurance whenever you want to use it.
-Even if you only drive it on rare occasions, it is illegal to hold a car without a valid insurance policy, unless you send a Statutory Off Road Notification (SORN) to the DVLA, declaring your car if off the road.
-This is a little complex and should only be done if you know you will definitely not need to use the car for at least a couple of months.
+Even if you only drive it on rare occasions, it is illegal to hold a car without a valid insurance policy, unless you send a Statutory Off Road Notification (SORN) to the DVLA, declaring your car is off the road.
+This is a little complex and should only be done if you know you definitely won’t need to use the car for at least a couple of months.
 When your car is registered as SORN, you also get a refund on your car tax.

 What does Veygo’s comprehensive cover include?

 Veygo’s temporary car insurance provides comprehensive cover while you’re on the road.
 Features include:

 - Any permanently fitted audio/visual equipment

 - Liability to other people

 What’s covered under my policy?

 |Product Name||Veygo Temporary car insurance||Veygo Learner driver insurance|